glifio/filecoin-iac/documentation/add-new-nodes.md

 To create a new ingress using this module, follow these steps:
 1. Clone the [filecoin-iac](https://github.com/glifio/filecoin-iac) and open it in your text editor of choice.
 2. Go to the `k8s` folder.
-3. Initialize the module.
+3. Initialize the module please follow the [Common terraform commands](#common-terraform-commands)
-4. Select the appropriate workspace.
+4. Select the appropriate workspace please follow the [Common terraform commands](#common-terraform-commands)
 5. Depending on the selected environment, open either the `modules-ingress-dev.tf` of the `modules-ingress-mainnet.tf` file.
 6. Add a new instance of the ovh_ingress module.
 Refer to the [configuration options](../modules/ovh_ingress/README.md).